aerian-studios/ignite-typescript-boilerplate/readme.md

 ## Quick Start

-When you've installed the [Ignite CLI](https://github.com/infinitered/ignite), you can get started with this boilerplate like this:
+When you've installed the [Ignite CLI](https://github.com/infinitered/ignite), (tl;dr: `npm install -g ignite-cli`) you can get started with this boilerplate like this:

 ```
 ignite new MyLatestCreation --b ignite-typescript-boilerplate